 Bureau of Food Security

-Fred Davies serves as a senior technology advisor in BFS/ARP.
-He works within the whole of USG Feed the Future program to advance food security.
-One of the areas Davies is focusing on is the adoption and scaling of promising technologies that help smallholder farmers enhance their food security and profitability.
+Fred Davies served as a senior technology advisor in BFS/ARP.
+He worked within the whole of USG Feed the Future program to advance food security.
+One of the areas Davies focused on is the adoption and scaling of promising technologies that help smallholder farmers enhance their food security and profitability.
 He is an advocate of using high value – horticultural crops that enhance human nutrition, increase entrepreneurship of women farmers, and can be profitable when intensively farmed on small acreage.
-Davies’ efforts encompass USAID Missions in Africa, Asia, and Latin America.
-In addition, he works with USAID, USDA, State Department and NGOs on enhancing information delivery (extension of technology) to small holder farmers in the developing world.
+Davies’ efforts encompassed USAID Missions in Africa, Asia, and Latin America.
+In addition, he worked with USAID, USDA, State Department and NGOs on enhancing information delivery (extension of technology) to small holder farmers in the developing world.